fws-solutions/starter_s/README.md

 This only needs to be done once per machine, so if you installed it previously, skip this step.

+Although, keep in mind for most recent version of it: [forwardslash-cli](https://www.npmjs.com/package/forwardslash-cli).

     npm i forwardslash-cli -g

 Install dependencies by running Node.js package manager.